 To prevent a front derailleur from not shifting to the smallest and largest rings I turn the screws all the way up.
 That means there’s no restriction at all.
 I can set the limit later on.

 When the front derailleur isn’t connected to the shifter, it’s in a position closest to the frame.
 E.g. it sits on the smallest ring of your crankset.
 When shifting the chain moves ever so slightly within the derailleur cage.
 To know what the maximum position of the derailleur needs to be, you need to shift the chain to the lowest gear (biggest sprocket in the rear).

 From this position you can tighten the cable using either a cable stretcher, which is very expensive and I don’t have, or by hand.

-What I do is push the derailleur outwards and away from the frame and keep the cable in place while a bolt it into place.
+What I do is push the derailleur outwards and away from the frame and keep the cable in place while bolting it into place.
 This works fine but is obviously not as accurate and easy as the cable stretcher.

 Step 3 Troubleshooting derailleur setup

 With this setup in place I thought the issue of incorrect shifting would be over.
 It wasn’t.
 And though this type of stuff should be easy to do yourself, once again I found myself at the short end of the stick.